Sue Gross: Personal life

 In 1985, Sue Gross married Bill H. Gross, the billionaire co-founder of Pacific Investment Management Co.
 (PIMCO).
 The couple had one son, Nick Gross, a musician and entrepreneur.
 She was also stepmother to Bill Gross's two children from a previous marriage.
 The couple divorced in 2018.

 Additionally, Gross collects fine art.
 In a 2015 letter to investors, Bill Gross described her as “the artist in the family”, noting that she often recreated famous artworks using an overhead projector and canvas, and quoted her saying, "Why spend $20 million?
 I can paint that one for $75".

 A painting styled after Picasso, signed by Sue, was displayed in their home.
 During their divorce proceedings, one point of contention was Pablo Picasso’s 1932 painting Le Repos.
 According to reports, Sue Gross won the painting in a coin toss.

 Bill Gross later alleged the original had been replaced with a copy, though court testimony indicated he had told her to “take all the furniture and art you'd like”.
 A representative for Sue Gross stated the imitation was distinguishable due to a different frame.

 Sue Gross filed for divorce in November, 2016.
 She later requested a temporary restraining order, citing alleged harassment, and both parties were granted restraining orders at different points during the proceedings.
 The divorce settlement awarded Sue Gross approximately $1.3 billion, including a $36 million home in Laguna Beach and half of the couple's extensive art collection.

 Real estate

-Sue Gross owns residential real estate in Southern California, including two homes in Beverly Hills and five houses, along with an additional lot, in the exclusive Irvine Cove community in Laguna Beach.
-Several of these properties were acquired as part of her 2018 divorce settlement from Bill Gross.
-Gross has been involved in real estate investment for over 30 years.
+Gross owns four of the twelve homes in Abalone Point, a gated section of Laguna Beach’s Irvine Cove community.
+She also holds properties in Palm Springs and Beverly Hills.
+In December 2024, she sold a Beverly Hills residence with four bedrooms and four and a half bathrooms for $33 million, approximately six percent below the $35 million asking price.
+The 6,569‑square‑foot home had been purchased in 2018 for $20 million.